 Victoria Santos, MA, designs and facilitates group processes in communities, organizations, businesses, universities and schools.
 Her work is rooted in a far-reaching vision of human potential.
 Warm authentic presence, compassionate communication, commitment to social justice and racial equity, and lifelong learning are threads running through all of Victoria’s work.
-Victoria has a deep commitment to our collective liberation.
+Victoria has a deep commitment to our collective liberation and is the founder and director of Commonweal’s Center for Healing and Liberation.

 Equipped with diverse approaches and perspectives, Victoria brings a strong affinity for exploring the ways that intersectional and structural oppressions express themselves in systems, cultures and individuals.
 She helps organizational leaders clearly recognize systemic barriers to social justice and racial equity.
 She then helps these leaders identify and embrace actions that foster personal and professional growth, transform organizational culture, and create lasting, meaningful impact.